SciRuby/rubex/README.md

 #### File extensions

-Rubex files will have an `.xrb` file extension.
+Rubex files will have a `.rubex` file extension.

 #### Comments